gorkemokten/jmeterapitest/README.md

 # jmeterapitest
-THIS RESTAPI Test for Comparing Weather Conditions for The Two Cities.
+THIS is RESTAPI Test for Comparing Weather Conditions for The Two Cities.